Southampton F.C. Player of the Season: Winners

 1978 winner Alan Ball is the only player to have won the award and gone on to manage the club (from 1994 to 1995).

 Kevin Keegan won the award in 1981–82, the same year he won the PFA Players' Player of the Year award.

 Peter Shilton was the first goalkeeper to win the award, the first player to win it twice, and the first player to win it in two consecutive seasons.

 To date, Matt Le Tissier is the only player to receive the accolade on three occasions (in 1990, 1994 and 1995).

+Morgan Schneiderlin was the inaugural winner of the Southampton F.C. award.

+James Ward-Prowse won both the Southampton F.C. award and Southern Daily Echo award in two consecutive seasons.